silently/wsmock/README.md

 ## Status

-wsmock is in an early stage of development, API may change.
+wsmock is in an early stage of development, API may evolve.

 Currently, only Gorilla WebSocket mocks are provided (more WebSocket implementation mocks could be added) with a focus on reading from and writing to the Conn: